-- Since eddy currents are caused by induced voltage in conductive material, dividing the material into insulated layers breaks up the induced voltage lowering eddy current loss dramatically.
+- Since eddy currents are caused by induction in conductive material, dividing the material into insulated layers breaks up the induced voltage lowering eddy current loss dramatically.
 That is: the sum of the losses per layer is much less than the loss for the undivided material.
-Induced voltage is proportional to frequency so there is greater benefit from more and thinner layers as the frequency increases. - In practical devices then, eddy current loss can be lowered by reducing the thickness of the laminations and including an insulating coating between the laminations. - In fact, coating technology plays a major role in the ability to use soft magnetic materials at the high frequencies becoming common today. - A second method to achieve reduction in eddy current loss is use of materials with relatively high resistivity. - Incidentally, this is why ferrite cores, being a ceramic insulator, are used in very high frequency transformer/inductor applications.
-However, their saturation magnetization is so low that they are not considered useful for motors and generators. - Another family of materials, SMC's (Soft Magnetic Composites) are of interest for frequencies above those where thin gauge Si-Fe is useful.
+Induced voltage is proportional to frequency so there is greater benefit from more and thinner layers as the frequency increases. - In working devices, eddy current loss can be lowered by reducing the thickness of the laminations and including an insulating coating between the laminations. - Coating technology plays a major role in the ability to use soft magnetic materials at high frequencies becoming common today. - A second method to achieve reduction in eddy current loss is use of materials with relatively higher resistivity. - This is why ferrite cores, being a (ceramic) insulator, are used in very high frequency transformer/inductor applications.
+However, their saturation magnetization is so low that they are not considered useful for motors and generators. - Another family of materials, SMC's (Soft Magnetic Composites) are of interest for frequencies above those where thin gauge Si-Fe is useful though with reduced saturation.

-- The electrical resistivity of 3% Silicon-iron is approximately 48 micro-ohm• cm. - This is about five times higher than low carbon steel. - Saturation magnetization is reduced by the presence of silicon, dropping by about 6% with 3% Si.
-But since most of the lamination is not driven to saturation in PM motors, this small drop has minimal affect on normal use.
+- The electrical resistivity of 3% Silicon-iron is approximately 48 micro-ohm•cm (1 Ω•m•10-8). - This is about five times higher than low carbon steel. - Saturation magnetization is reduced by the presence of silicon, dropping by about 6% with 3% Si.
+But since most of the lamination structure is not driven to saturation in PM motors, this small drop has minimal affect on normal use.
+(The pole tips of the stator structure are driven to saturation and this is where the reduction in Ms has the greatest impact). - Use of material above 3.2% Si is limited by the difficulty in rolling it to thin strip for laminations.

-- This chart shows the actual measured core loss of a silicon iron lamination structure with loss components. - Note that in reference literature, the Hysteresis Loss (Wh) is close to constant with frequency.
-The distortion of the hysteresis loop and the resulting shifts in loss may be ascribed to the eddy currents. - The Classical Loss (Wcl, including eddy current loss) is shown as proportional to frequency. - The remaining loss is complex in mechanism, and is often referred to as: Anomalous Loss, Residual Loss or Excess Loss.
-It has not yet been satisfactorily explained though efforts are underway to do so such as the efforts at Clarkson University under the direction of Professor Prag Pillay. - Lamination thickness in this example is 0.29 mm under sinusoidal time dependence of polarization.
+- This chart shows measured core loss of a silicon iron lamination structure with loss components. - In reference literature, the Hysteresis Loss (Wh) is close to constant with frequency despite the distortion of the hysteresis loop.
+Resulting shifts in loss may be ascribed to the eddy currents. - The Classical Loss (Wcl, including eddy current loss) is shown as proportional to frequency. - The remaining loss is complex in mechanism, and is often referred to as: Anomalous, Residual or Excess Loss. - Lamination thickness in this example is 0.29 mm under sinusoidal time dependence of polarization.